MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/create-custom-api-maker-portal.md

 ## Create a Custom API record

 1. In your solution, click **New** and select **Custom API** from the drop-down.
 1. Edit the fields to set the properties of your Custom API.
 You must set values for the following fields.
-For more information see [CustomAPI Table Columns](customapi-table-columns.md)
+For more information see  [Custom API table columns](custom-api-tables.md#custom-api-table-columns)

     You cannot set values for **Plug-in Type** unless you have already created the plug-in.
 You can change this later.